 Scaling up farm servers or scaling out the farm by adding servers are both acceptable alternatives for a SharePoint Server farm.
 In addition, both approaches to scaling can be applied to physical servers or virtual machines.
 The decision to scale up or scale out a farm, like farm topology design, depends on several factors.

-Cost, flexibility, and provisioning speed were the primary determining factors in making scaling choices when physical servers, peripherals and networks provided the infrastructure.
-It was faster and less expensive to upgrade hardware than it was to add hardware.
+Cost, flexibility, and provisioning speed are the primary determining factors in making scaling choices when physical servers, peripherals, and networks provide the infrastructure.
+It is faster and less expensive to upgrade hardware than it is to add hardware.

-With Windows Azure it is more effective to scale out by adding virtual machines to the farm.
-Provisioning new servers is faster, which enables quicker response to peak demands.
+However, with Azure it is more effective to scale out by adding virtual machines to the farm.
+Provisioning new servers is faster, which enables quicker response for peak demands.

 Scale out also provides two other significant benefits: increased availability and reduced downtime (planned or unplanned.)
-From a high availability perspective, virtualization flexibility and cost makes it feasible to build server and service redundancy into the SharePoint farm design.
+From a high-availability perspective, virtualization flexibility and cost make it feasible to build server and service redundancy into the SharePoint farm design.
 This redundancy can reduce or eliminate failure domains.
 The ability to quickly add additional servers to any of the farm tiers also reduces the amount of downtime when applying software updates to the operating system, SQL Server, or SharePoint.

-Windows Azure Virtual Machine enables you to create a virtual machine running Windows Server or Linux.
-After you create a virtual machine in Windows Azure, you can access it like any other server and you can delete and re-create it whenever you need to.
-You can use a virtual machine in Windows Azure to deploy the Windows Server 2008 R2 or Windows Server 2012.
-Windows Azure virtual machines are built from virtual hard disks (VHD).
-These VHDs are the same as the VHDs used by Hyper-V, and can be transferred to and from your existing environment.
-Windows Azure also allows you to create multiple virtual machines and then load balance traffic from the internet between them.
+Azure virtual machines are built from virtual hard disks (VHDs).
+These VHDs are the same as the VHDs used by Hyper-V and can be transferred to and from your existing environment.
+Azure also allows you to create multiple virtual machines and then load balance traffic from the Internet between them.

 Virtual Machine Sizes

-Windows Azure provides specific combinations of CPU Cores & memory.
-These combinations are known as Virtual Machine Sizes.
-When you create a Virtual Machine you have to select a specific size.
+Azure provides specific combinations of CPU cores and memory known as virtual machine sizes.
+When you create a virtual machine you have to select a specific size.
 This size can be changed after deployment.
-The sizes available for Virtual Machines are:
+The sizes available for virtual machines are the following: